-- 7.1 An electronic device such as a mobile phone or a tablet computer may be confiscated in appropriate circumstances in accordance with this policy.
-If there is good reason to suspect that the device has been, or could be used to cause harm, to disrupt teaching or break school rules, any data or files on the device may be searched and, where appropriate, data or files may be erased before the device is returned to its owner.
-Any search of an electronic device should be conducted in the presence of a member of the IT staff. - 7.2 Any data or files will only be erased, if there is good reason to suspect that the data or files have been, or could be used to cause harm, to disrupt teaching or break school rules.
+7.1 An electronic device such as a mobile phone or a tablet computer may be confiscated in appropriate circumstances in accordance with this policy.
+If there is good reason to suspect that the device has been, or could be used to cause harm, to disrupt teaching or break School rules, any data or files on the device may be searched and, where appropriate, data or files may be erased before the device is returned to its owner.
+Any search of an electronic device should be conducted in the presence of a member of the IT staff or an appointed contractor working for the School.

-- 7.3 If inappropriate material is found on an electronic device, the member of staff may delete the material, retain it as evidence of a breach of school discipline or criminal offence or hand it over to the police if the material is suspected to be evidence relevant to an offence. - 7.4 Staff should not view or forward illegal images of a child.
-When viewing an image is unavoidable staff should follow the school's policy on sexting as set out in Appendix 1 of the Safeguarding and Child Protection Policy and Procedures.
+- 7.2 Any data or files will only be erased, if there is good reason to suspect that the data or files have been, or could be used to cause harm, to disrupt teaching or break School rules. - 7.3 If inappropriate material is found on an electronic device, the member of staff may delete the material, retain it as evidence of a breach of School discipline or criminal offence or hand it over to the police if the material is suspected to be evidence relevant to an offence. - 7.4 Staff should not view or forward illegal images of a child.
+When viewing an image is unavoidable staff should follow the School's policy on sexting as set out in Appendix 1 of the Safeguarding and Child Protection Policy and Procedures.